northpowered/temporal-boost/README.md

 Small framework based on [temporalio/sdk-python](https://github.com/temporalio/sdk-python) - create [Temporal](https://temporal.io/) microservices as fast as you can

+# Features

+* Create Temporal workers with FastAPI-style
+* Add CRON workers with one code line
+* Append ASGI (ex.
+FastAPI) workers like Temporal
+* Auto documentation with web UI (like SwaggerUI in FastAPI)
+* Build-in logger and OTLP tracer

 # Quick start
 ```python
 from temporal_boost import BoostApp